klaudhaus/lit-up/README.md

 es-dev-server --open --watch --node-resolve
 ```

-`es-dev-server` will open your app's page on http://localhost:8080, reload it whenever you make changes and link "naked imports" like those below to the appropriate location within `node_modules`.
+`es-dev-server` will open your app's page, reload it whenever you make changes and link "naked imports" like those below to the appropriate location within `node_modules`.

 ```js
 import { html, render } from "lit-html"